Professor Hilary Neve

 Current research projects include:

-- The use of audio diaries to explore threshold concepts in professionalism learning, PBL and social engagement
+- Using audio diaries to researching threshold concepts and troublesome knowledge in Problem-Based Learning and social engagement

 - Promoting shared decision making in medical education